 Our journey to the Land of Revelation Knowledge has brought us here, to Stage #1, where Vignette #1: The Creation of the World is about to begin.
 As the action of God’s One Big Story starts to unfold, we need to keep in mind that the events we will be witnessing here have been designed to serve more than one purpose.
-Not only will they be teaching us important Life Lessons through the actions of the characters on the Earthly Stage before us, they will also be contributing to the story-behind-the-story taking place simultaneously on the Heavenly Stage above us.
+Not only will they be teaching us important Life Lessons through the actions of the characters on the Earthly Stage before us, but they will also be contributing to the story-behind-the-story taking place simultaneously on the Heavenly Stage above us.
 More importantly, though, they will be providing us with priceless clues or insights into the very Person and Nature of God.
-Now, with that being said, it is finally “Showtime” here at Stage #1—where it is time for our Earthly Story to get under way!
+With that being said, it is finally Showtime here at Stage #1—where it is time for our Earthly Story to get under way!

 As the curtains open on the first part of our Story, we find ourselves viewing a stage that is completely and eerily dark.
 Not only is the stage shrouded in darkness, so is the rest of the theatre; a situation which gives rise to several minutes of uneasiness for us as we wait anxiously for something to happen.
 Suddenly, the blinding darkness, along with its accompanying deafening silence, is shattered by the sound of the deep, resonant Voice of an off-stage Narrator uttering Ten of the most powerful, revealing, and important Words ever spoken…